 There is absolutely no pressure here.
 I know money is tight for many right now, and there are a lot of other worthy causes revolving around Coronavirus that also need attention too.
 But if you’d like to help us continue to care for the center’s 70+ scarlet macaws, monkeys, and other wildlife, here’s a link to the fundraiser on Chuffed.
+(Edit 7/6: that particular fundraiser ended, so I’ve changed the link to their general fundraiser.)
 And if you do donate, thank you very, very much!

 One last thing before I go.

 This is a really hard time.
 There’s a lot of uncertainty, a lot of disrupted plans.
 A lot of people are either out of work or not getting enough to meet their needs.
 We had no blueprint for what to do in the event of a pandemic, there’s not enough data yet to say how this will turn out.
 Tempers are short and emotions are high.

 I hope you’ll be patient with each other, and kind.
 The whole world is in this together.
 And we will get through this.
 Much love, and stay safe.

 Other Articles You Might Enjoy